mosip/documentation/docs/resident-services-user-guide.md

 * Temporary VID
 * One-time VID

-**_Note_**: The resident can get to know about the features of a particular VID by hovering in the “i” symbol.
+**_Note_**: The resident can get to know about the features of a particular VID by hovering over the “i” symbol.

   ![](\_images/resident-managemyvid1.png)